pozorvlak/funnel-collar/README.md

  * to make derivative works
  * to make commercial use of the work

+under the following conditions:

+ * Attribution — You must give the original author credit.

 For full details, see the file LICENCE.